Nazarene Theological Seminary

 Church of the Nazarene seminary in Kansas City, Missouri, U.S.

 Nazarene Theological Seminary (NTS) is a Nazarene seminary in Kansas City, Missouri.
 The seminary was established by the Eleventh General Assembly in June 1944 and started its first school year in 1945 with 61 students.
 It moved to its current location in 1950.
 The seminary offers master's degrees in Divinity, Transformational Leadership, Black Leadership in Ministry, and Theological Studies as well as a Doctor of Ministry degree (D.Min.) and non-degree programs.

-For the 2024-2025 academic year, NTS reported a total enrollment of 169 students—67 MDiv students, 24 MA students, and 73 DMin students.
-NTS enrollment has declined in the last five years, particularly in the master's programs.
+For the 2025-2026 academic year, NTS reported a total enrollment of 150 students—64 MDiv students, 22 MA students, and 62 DMin students.
+NTS enrollment has declined in the last six years, particularly in the master's programs.
 In the 2019-2020 school year, NTS reported 118 MDiv students, 50 MA students, and 52 DMin students, for a total of 220 students.